Cubs' Willson Contreras Has Discussed St. Louis as Free Agency Fit

 Spoiler Alert

-Ross said he’s not a big fan of the spoiler role, but for what it’s worth the Cubs might have played a decisive role in how the NL playoff field lines up.
+Ross said he’s not a big fan of the spoiler role, but for what it’s worth the Cubs played a decisive role in how the NL playoff field lines up.

-Consider they went 6-0 against the Phillies after this week’s sweep, 5-2 against the Mets, 2-5 against the Padres, 3-3 against the Braves and 10-9 against the Brewers.
+Consider they went 6-0 against the Phillies after last week’s sweep, 5-2 against the Mets, 2-5 against the Padres, 3-3 against the Braves and 10-9 against the Brewers.

 If the Mets had done nothing more than go 4-3 against the Cubs, they would have had a half-game lead in the NL East — and for the important first-round playoff bye that will come with that division title — with two days (three games) to play, even after getting swept by the Braves over the weekend.
 Instead, the Braves held a 1 1/2-game lead.